cpdis/P4_CarND_Advanced_Lane_Finding/writeup_advanced_lane_lines_20175023.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this using the functions overlay_lane() and overlay_text().
+I implemented this using the functions 'overlay_lane()' and 'overlay_text()'.
 A test image with the lane and text overlaid is shown below:

 ![Overlay][image9]